nielsbasjes/yauaa/.github/SECURITY.md

 ## Reporting a suspected vulnerability

-It is important that suspected vulnerabilities are disclosed in a responsible way, and are not publicly disclosed until after they have been analysed and a fix is available.
+It is important that suspected vulnerabilities are disclosed in a responsible way, and are not publicly disclosed until after they have been analyzed and a fix is available.

 To report a security vulnerability, send an email to yauaa-security@basjes.nl .